Capital allowances · UK guide · Updated May 2026

 What are capital allowances?

 Capital allowances are tax reliefs that allow UK businesses to deduct the cost of capital assets — equipment, machinery, vehicles, fixtures — from taxable profit.
 Unlike revenue expenses (which are deducted in full in the year incurred), capital expenditure is usually deducted over time through capital allowances.
-The main mechanism is the Annual Investment Allowance (AIA), which provides 100% first-year relief on most qualifying purchases.
-[VERIFY: current AIA limit at gov.uk/capital-allowances]
+The main mechanism is the Annual Investment Allowance (AIA), which provides 100% first-year relief on most qualifying purchases up to £1,000,000 a year.

 What is the Annual Investment Allowance (AIA)?

 The Annual Investment Allowance provides 100% first-year deduction on qualifying plant and machinery purchased by UK businesses.
 This means you can deduct the full cost of qualifying equipment from taxable profit in the year of purchase.
-The AIA limit is set by HMRC and has changed multiple times — check gov.uk for the current limit.
+The AIA limit is £1,000,000 per year and has been made permanent.
 Most small and medium businesses can claim the full cost of equipment in year one.
-[VERIFY: current AIA limit at gov.uk/capital-allowances]

 What qualifies as plant and machinery for capital allowances?